rohangiriportfolio/Django-Weather-App/README.md

 ## 📝 Overview:

-This Weather App offers weather forecasts and past weather data using Django, Prophet, and Open-Meteo, with various icons representing different weather parameters.
+This Weather App offers weather forecasts by past weather data using Django, Prophet, and Open-Meteo, with various icons representing different weather parameters.

 ## 🌟 Features: